Eva King Killam: Career

-In 1953, Eva King joined the University of California at Los Angeles (UCLA) to do postdoctoral work with Horace Winchell Magoun at the UCLA Brain Research Institute.
+In 1953, Eva King joined the University of California, Los Angeles (UCLA) to do postdoctoral work with Horace Winchell Magoun at the UCLA Brain Research Institute.
 She began studying the effects of chlorpromazine.

 In 1955, Eva King and Keith Killam married in Santa Monica, California.
 Until her retirement in 1991, Eva and her husband were frequent co-investigators.

 In 1959, the Killams moved to Stanford University.

 At Stanford, Keith became an associate professor of pharmacology while Eva worked as a research associate.

-In 1968, the Killams joined the University of California at Davis.
-They moved to the University of California at Davis because they could establish a primate center there.
+In 1968, the Killams joined the University of California, Davis.
+They moved to the University of California, Davis because they could establish a primate center there.
 Keith was the founding chair of the Department of Pharmacology, while Eva was first a professor of physiology (1968-1972), and then a professor of pharmacology (1972-).

-A founding member of the American College of Neuropsychopharmacology (ACNP) in 1961, Killam became the first woman President of the ACNP in 1988.
+A founding member of the American College of Neuropsychopharmacology (ACNP) in 1961, Killam became the first woman president of the ACNP in 1988.

 In 1989 Eva King Killam became the second female president of the American Society for Pharmacology and Experimental Therapeutics (ASPET), following Marjorie Horning (1984).
 Killam had previously served as the first female Councillor of the organization (1973-1976).

 Killam also served as president of the Western Pharmacology Society which she and her husband had helped to found.

 Killam served on the Task Force on Support of Training and Research in Pharmacology, part of the President's Biomedical Research Panel, in 1976.

-Killam was the first woman editor-in-chief of the Journal of Pharmacology and Experimental Therapeutics, serving from 1978-1991.
+Killam was the first woman editor-in-chief of the Journal of Pharmacology and Experimental Therapeutics, serving from 1978 to 1991.
 She also edited Pharmacological Reviews.